Senate passes Democrats' sweeping health care and climate bill - KTVZ

 Arizona Sen. Kyrsten Sinema on Thursday night offered critical support after party leaders agreed to change new tax proposals, indicating she would “move forward” on the sweeping economic package.

-But the Sinema, Manchin and other senators worked through the weekend making crucial alterations on the bill.
+But Sinema, Manchin and other senators worked through the weekend making crucial alterations on the bill.

 To avoid a last-minute collapse of the bill on Sunday, Democrats created a plan to win over Sinema, who was concerned over the 15% corporate minimum tax’s impact on subsidiaries owned by private equity.
-Senate Democrats accepted a narrower tax proposal, but instead of paying for it through a change to the state and local tax deduction, which would’ve drawn opposition from some House Democrats, they instead extended the limitation on the amount of losses that businesses can deduct for another two years.
+Senate Democrats accepted a narrower tax proposal, but instead of paying for it through a change to the state and local tax deduction, as Senate GOP Whip John Thune of South Dakota suggested, they instead extended the limitation on the amount of losses that businesses can deduct for another two years.

+The change was intended to prevent House Democrats primarily from coastal districts, who have campaigned on repealing limits on the SALT deduction, from breaking from the bill, when they vote on it later this week.

+After the bill’s passage in the Senate, Sinema said in a statement it would “help Arizonans build better lives for themselves and their families by lowering prices, making health care more affordable and accessible, and securing Arizona’s water and energy future,” while also “boosting innovation and spurring job creation.”

 Republicans used the weekend “vote-a-rama” to put Democrats on the spot and force politically tough votes.
 They were also successful in removing a key insulin provision to cap the price of insulin to $35 per month on the private insurance market, which the Senate parliamentarian ruled was not compliant with the Senate’s reconciliation rules.
 The $35 insulin cap for Medicare beneficiaries remains in place.